asmodeus812/elearning/misc-tech-topic/openshift-deep-dive.md

 server cluster and nodes run the actual application workloads.
 It is a great open source project.
 The community around it is quickly growing and incredibly active.
 It is consistently one of the most active projects on github.
 But to realize the full power of a container platform, it needs a few additional components.
-This is where OpenShift comes in, it uses docker and Kubernetes, as a starting point for its design.
+This is where OpenShift comes in, it uses docker/containerd and Kubernetes, as a starting point for its design.
 But to be a truly effective container platform it adds a few more tools to provide a better experience for users.

 ## Examining the architecture